imversed/imversed/docs/FOR DAPP DEVS/Guides/Cosmos Coin Registration.md

 }
 ```

-However, note that if the CLI is used to create a proposal, and description is set using a flag, the text will be escaped (opens new window)which may have undesired effects.
+However, note that if the CLI is used to create a proposal, and description is set using a flag, the text will be [escaped](https://en.wikipedia.org/wiki/Escape_sequences_in_C) which may have undesired effects.
 If the proposal creator is using markdown or line breaks it's recommended to put the proposal text into a json file and include that file as part of the CLI proposal, as opposed to individual fields in flags.
 The process of creating a json file containing the proposal can be found here, and the CLI command for submitting the file is below:

 ```text
 imversed tx gov submit-proposal register-coin --proposal=<path/to/proposal.json>